Independent provider review

 What makes TakeProxy different from SpaceProxy?

-The review should separate them by product clarity, plan structure, locations, replacement rules and buying checks instead of using the same generic proxy review text.
+The comparison separates them by product clarity, plan structure, locations, replacement rules and buying checks instead of using the same generic proxy review text.

 What should I check before buying TakeProxy?